Cyentia Cybersecurity Research Library

 A Framework For Exploring Cybersecurity Policy Options

-The goal of this project was to develop an initial framework for cybersecurity that considers the roles of government, industry, advo- cacy organizations, and academic institutions and how these stake- holders’ concerns relate to each other. (more available)
+The goal of this project was to develop an initial framework for cybersecurity that considers the roles of government, industry, advo- cacy organizations, and academic institutions and how these stake- holders’ concerns relate to each other.

 Added: October 23, 2018